-\textbf{3) 100\% Annual Matching and 24/7 Matching.} Voluntary purchases of renewable energy to meet decarbonization goals have become a growing trend for large electricity consumers \cite{nrelgreen}.
-One common target is ``\emph{100\% annual renewable matching}"\footnote{RE100 Initiative: \url{https://www.there100.org/}.}, which means that the user purchases the same amount of renewable energy as the electricity it consumes in a year.
-To further enhance the matching granularity, an advanced matching scheme called ``\emph{24/7 matching}" or ``\emph{24/7 carbon-free energy}" has been proposed.
-It aims to match the purchaser's electricity demand on an hourly basis (24 hours/7 days) with renewable generation in the same power grid region.
-The 24/7 matching program was initially introduced by Google in its 2018 white paper \cite{google247}.
-Since then, a growing number of entities\footnote{24/7 Carbon-free Energy Compact: \url{https://www.un.org/en/energy-compacts/page/compact-247-carbon-free-energy}.}, including Google, Microsoft, and the U.S. federal government (Executive Order 14057\footnote{Executive Order 14057 - Catalyzing Clean Energy Industries and Jobs Through Federal Sustainability, December 8, 2021.}), are committed to procuring 24/7 carbon-free electricity \cite{xu2472021}.
-Reference \cite{xu2472021} analyzes the system-level impacts of 24/7 carbon-free electricity procurement, and a number of studies \cite{miller2020beyond, mic247} have proposed implementation frameworks for 24/7 renewable energy procurement and suggested relevant policy development.
-A recent white paper by EPRI \cite{247epri2022} provides a comprehensive review and summary of the 24/7 carbon-free energy programs and industry practice.
+Under market-based carbon accounting, \emph{voluntary procurement of renewable energy} has emerged as a popular strategy employed by large electricity consumers to achieve their decarbonization goals\cite{nrelgreen}.
+For instance, in the ``{100\% annual renewable matching}'' program\footnote{RE100 Initiative: \url{https://www.there100.org/}.}, users attempt to purchase the same amount of renewable energy as the electricity it consumes in a year.
+To enhance the matching granularity, the strategy of ``{24/7 matching}'' or ``{24/7 carbon-free energy}'' is proposed, aiming to match the purchaser's electricity demand on an hourly basis (24 hours/7 days) with renewable generation in the same power grid region.
+A growing number of entities\cite{247comp}, such as Google, Microsoft, the U.S. federal government\footnote{Executive Order 14057 - Catalyzing Clean Energy Industries and Jobs Through Federal Sustainability, December 8, 2021.}), are committed to procuring 24/7 carbon-free electricity \cite{xu2472021}.
+Reference \cite{xu2472021} analyzes the system-level impacts of 24/7 carbon-free electricity procurement, and recent studies \cite{miller2020beyond, mic247} propose implementation frameworks for 24/7 renewable energy procurement.
+See the white paper\cite{247epri2022} for a comprehensive review of the 24/7 carbon-free energy programs and industry practice.

-\textbf{Discussions.} Contract-based instruments and accounting methods allows corporations to proactively ``green" their electricity consumption through their own efforts, rather than passively accepting emissions accounting results based on grid generation fuel mixes, over which they have limited control.
-In this way, contract-based mechanisms offer opportunities and incentives to engage a wide range of vast users, including large corporations, institutions, municipalities, and governments, to accelerate decarbonization by leveraging their abundant resources, such as financial investments, advanced technologies, demand response actions to drive grid decarbonization through the user actions.
-However, the use of contract-based methods for carbon accounting can be tricky and controversial \cite{brander2018creative, bjorn2022renewable, bjorn2022rec}.
-We discuss the critical issues and challenges associated with contract-based accounting methods below: \begin{itemize}